 In addition, the Company will be required to issue additional shares to the purchasers of units in the October 2008 financing, equal to 2% of the shares purchased in the financing, for each 30 day period beyond 180 days from the August 31, 2008 closing date until the registration is declared effective with a maximum of 16% or 728,458 shares.
 This penalty was provided to create an incentive for the Company to complete the registration of the securities tied to this investment in a timely manner.
 As of June 30, 2009 the Company is obligated to pay \$20,500 in accrued penalties to the note holders, in addition to regular accrued interest of \$43,360.
-The penalty will continue to accrue at \$5,000 for each 30 day period after February 27, 2009 until there is an effective registration of the Company's shares and there is no maximum.
-The accrued penalties are included as interest expense in the financial statements contained in the Form S-1.
-Additionally, the company is obligated to issue an additional 364,228 shares of stock, as of June 30, 2009, to the purchasers of the 4,552,862 units in the October 2008 financing.
-The accrued interest and penalties will be paid at such time as the Company raises a significant portion of the \$3 million in new capital subsequent to getting our shares listed on the OTC Bulletin Board.
+The penalty will continue to accrue at \$5,000 for each 30 day period after February 27, 2009 until there is an effective registration of the Company is obligated to issue an additional 364,228 shares of stock, as of June 30, 2009, to the purchasers of the 4,552,862 units in the October 2008 financing.
+The accrued interest and penalties will be paid at such time as the Company raises a significant portion of the \$33 million in new capital subsequent to getting our shares listed on the OTC Bulletin Board.
 The additional shares will be issued within 30 days of the earlier of an effective registration of the Company's shares or October 31, 2009 when the 16% maximum is reached.